Find Vets & Pet Services in Salt Lake City

 Emergency Veterinary Hospitals in Salt Lake City

-When your pet needs urgent care outside of regular hours, Salt Lake City has several 24-hour emergency veterinary hospitals.
+Emergencies rarely happen at convenient times.
+Salt Lake City has several 24-hour emergency veterinary hospitals.

 Regular Veterinary Clinics

-Pet Insurance for Salt Lake City Pet Owners
+Pet Insurance Options in Salt Lake City

 Exotic and Specialty Veterinarians